 (below: Carolyn giving this sweet little puppy some love 🙂

-We met up with Carolyn, from Barrett Adventures, and her tag line “off the beaten path” was literally like I found a kindred spirit a half a world away!
+We met up with Carolyn, from Barrett Adventures, and her tagline “off the beaten path” was literally like I found a kindred spirit a half a world away!
 I LOVED this, her, and the adventures she had in store for us.
 So I talked with Patricia who was very hesitant in doing anything that did not involve the overly priced shore excursion, with 80 other people photo bombing you throughout your expensive trip.
 Through my negotiating powers, and begging and pleading, she agreed to do go with Barret Adventures; but said I would be held personally responsible by her husband if anything should happen to her.
 She said she was only half joking (insert large gulp).

 Well we got to Jamaica, Carolyn was there waiting for us with a sign, and she quickly whisked us away from the main town center ahead of the crowd.
 We started winding up the hills, were taken through the small beachside towns, and would stop frequently to show us the different plants that were so abundant on the island for anyone to eat.

 Here you see a Cocoa plant, I had no idea how much they look like acorn squash!
-Not only that but how tough the skin is to cut through, the sticky outer shell that has an incredibly slimy texture, but is so sweet you think your just ate a piece of candy, and then the slightly powdery bitter center that is the chocolate bean itself.
+Not only that but how tough the skin is to cut through, the sticky outer shell that has an incredibly slimy texture, but is so sweet you think you just ate a piece of candy, and then the slightly powdery bitter center that is the chocolate bean itself.
 It was the part she said next that really got me, “now you see how it has that bitter taste?
 Think of how much sugar they are actually putting inside chocolate to make it taste so sweet.
 Something to think about”.

 We continued on our journey, Carolyn told us about how she ended up in Jamaica.
-She was actually one of the only female divers that was able to be accepted into a diving school.
+She was actually one of the only female divers that were able to be accepted into a diving school.
 When she told her parents, they nearly disowned her and chained her to her bed.
-But Carolyn’s adventurous and strong willed nature propelled her to what she calls her life today.
+But Carolyn’s adventurous and strong-willed nature propelled her to what she calls her life today.
 She left the East Coast, with all its stuffy over cramped buildings and headed to the ocean, where she was this young woman who was keeping company with…. well….. roughens of her time.
 Guys who were likely just let out of jail and a diving job is what they could get.
 She put up a good fight, learned how to swear like a sailor, sail like the best of them, got her own boat and toured around the islands of the Caribbean.
 She actually met her husband in Jamaica, as a chance meeting.
 He was so enamored with her that he came to the place where she was staying, knocked on the door and pronounced, “I would like to marry you, and I’m not leaving until you say yes”.
-Well he stayed out there for about a week or so, and Carolyn decided that if he was that determined, why not.
+Well, he stayed out there for about a week or so, and Carolyn decided that if he was that determined, why not.
 So they got hitched an started up, ‘Barrett Adventures’, which is now one of the top rated tours on Trip advisor.

 We came to Mayfield Falls entrance, walked down the slippery entrance, while the locals were just walking down barefoot and fancy free— literally — yes this did include exuberant singing and conversations with all the strangers who were walking along the same path.
 One such fellow decided to befriend me, can’t think of his name at the moment because I was kind of crushing on him a little bit.
 So sue me, I have a thing for foreign guys, something about the accent makes me want to swoon……lest I digress.